On the Couch With...

 Q: What current trend in popular culture most irritates you?

-Q: What was the most embarrassing moment you've ever experienced on the job?
+Q: What was the single most embarrassing moment you've ever experienced on the job?

 Q: What is your favorite place in the world?